openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-3/02-evaluating-trust.md

 ## podmanHub
 - Click: [https://hub.podman.com/_/centos/](https://hub.podman.com/_/centos/)

 podmanHub provides "official" images for a lot of different pieces of software including things like CentOS, Ubuntu, Wordpress, and PHP.
 That said, there really isn't standard definition for what "official" means.
-Each repository appearst to have their own processes, rules, time lines, lifecycles, and testing.
+Each repository appears to have their own processes, rules, time lines, lifecycles, and testing.
 There really is no shared understanding what official images provide an end user.
 Users must evaluate each repository for themselves and determine whether they trust that it's connected to the upstream project in any meaningful way.

 ## Bitnami
 - Click: [https://bitnami.com/containers](https://bitnami.com/containers)